|SJ23 Tech Tip H07, (Issued 2002-08-22, Bob Schimmel)|

 To compensate for a slight difference in the position of the ballast between hulls, Clark equipped the SJ23 with an adjustable center board.
 In practice though, the position of the center board has more to do with balancing the center of lateral resistance with respect to the center of lateral force.

-Sometimes the ballast sits so low inside the keel stub that it forms an air gap between the top of the ballast and the hull liner.
-This is great for sailing performance but this gap should be filled to prevent water entrapment, especially if you live in a northern climate.
+On some boats the ballast sits so low inside the keel stub that it leaves an air gap between the top of the ballast and the hull liner.
+This is great for sailing performance but this gap should be filled to prevent water entrapment, especially if you live in a northern climate where it freezes.
 One symptom of an air gap is a stress crack around the center board lift cable attachment on the cabin sole.
-To test for an air gap, gently tap on the floor around the keel area.
+To test for an air gap, gently tap on the floor above the keel area.
 If you hear a hollow sound, you have an air gap.
 The fact that it sounds hollow is the indication that it is dry down there, which is good.
 Water inside this void is definitely not a good thing in a freezing climate.
-Tests should be made to determine the size and depth of the void.
-On Panache I drilled a 3/8" hole through the floor, just behind the pedestal, and filled the void with cold cure epoxy using a tiny funnel.
+A test should be made to determine the size and depth of the void.
+On Panache I drilled a 3/8" hole through the floor, just behind the pedestal, and poked a stick down till it bottomed out.
+I filled the void with cold cure epoxy poured through a tiny funnel.
 The void required 1/2 litre of resin to fill.
 It goes without saying that if the void is filled with water, it must be pumped out and dried before pouring in the resin.

 WATER BETWEEN THE HULL & HULL LINER -

 It's a fact of life that eventually water will get inside the hull from

 leaks, condensation, spills or replacing the knot meter impellor while the boat is